 Mobile: 07921 836502

-If you have any queries not answered by those in The White Chapel Management Team, please contact the Facilities Manager or the Property Manager.
+If you have any queries not answered by those in The White Chapel Management Team, please contact the Portfolio Manager.

 Laura McBride, Katie Lewis and Anne Marie De-Cozar

 Laura, Katie and Anne are here to meet and greet visitors, and when requested will inform your receptionist of the arrival of a visitor.
 They are also very knowledgeable about the local area and can guide you in choosing restaurants, hotels, shops etc. Please see them for more details.